sg893052/sonic-buildimage/L3/BFD/BFD_Scale_Enhancement.md

 NA

 7 Scaling
 Support up to 128 BFD sessions at an interval of 100 milliseconds.
-Considering jitter it is 1500 Rx and 1500 Tx pps.
+1500 Rx and 1500 Tx pps(considering jitter).

 8 Warm Boot/ISSU
 NA